 Though a VA loan does not require a down payment or private mortgage insurance, there is a funding fee that must be paid to obtain a VA loan.
 This funding fee goes directly to the VA to ensure the program is available for future generations of military homebuyers.
 The fee varies depending on the borrower’s circumstances; however, the fee is waived veterans with service-connected disabilities.

 The amount of the funding fee is based on the type of loan, the borrower’s credit profile and the area of the country in which the borrower resides.
 The fees can range from 1.25% to 3.30% of the loan amount, depending on the amount of the down payment.
 Instead of paying for this fee at closing, VA borrowers can roll the funding fee into their overall loan amount.

 The VA also limits closing costs for veterans.
 Lender fees – such as origination, underwriting and processing charges – can amount to no more than 1% of the loan amount.
-The borrower is also responsible for typical closing costs and third-party fees, such as appraisal, credit report and recording fees.
+The borrower is also responsible for typical closing costs and third-party fees, such as appraisal, credit report, and recording fees.
 However, often, a deal can be negotiated which allows sellers to pay most or all of those expenses.
-Many of Veterans United customers purchase a home with no money due at closing.
+Many Veterans United customers purchase a home with no money due at closing.

 Veterans United Foundation